Psoriasis

 Small-Molecule Drugs

-Apremilast is an oral phosphodiesterase-4 inhibitor approved for the treatment of moderate to severe psoriasis and psoriatic arthritis.
+Apremilast is an oral PDE4 inhibitor approved for the treatment of moderate to severe psoriasis and psoriatic arthritis.
 The recommended dose is 30 mg bid.
-Adverse effects are mostly related to the gastrointestinal tract and include nausea, diarrhea, and weight loss.
+Adverse effects are mostly related to the gastrointestinal (GI) tract and include nausea, diarrhea, and weight loss.
 Advantages of apremilast include its lack of immunosuppression and good safety profile.
 Also, no prescreening tests or ongoing laboratory monitoring are required.

 Biologic Agents